madebywild/wild-next/README.md

 is **no checking from the boilerplate if you do so** to keep things simple and flexible.

-## Server and Middleware

-In our boilerplate `next` is per default integrated into a `express` server.
-That means you can easily integrate middleware or a full database-fetching API into the server.
-Simply open up `server.js` in the root and edit to your likings.
-There is a sample line for an API route in there for your convenience.

 ## Export

-The export feature can still be considered quite experimental with an API that will most likely change.
-Yet it is powerful and allows you to pre-render all routes into static html files, which makes the site eligible for static hosting on S3, which as you know is ugly-ass-cheap.

 Running `npm run export` runs the build process first and then exports the site into the `/dist` subdirectory.
 This directoy is what you put up on your static